I've been making a living from affiliate marketing the last decade.

 Why become an affiliate marketer?

-So, before we delve into the realms of how to become an affiliate marketer, lets first touch on why you would want to become one.
+So, before we delve into the process of how to become an affiliate marketer, lets first touch on why you would want to become one.

 There's some real nice upside to making a living through affiliate marketing.
 In a way, it's dream career for many people.